tomcru/holy-loader/README.md

 - `easing` (string): Specifies the easing function to use for the loading animation.
 Accepts any valid CSS easing string.
 Default: "ease".
 - `speed` (number): Sets the animation speed of the top-loading bar in milliseconds.
 Default: 200 milliseconds.
 - `zIndex` (number): Defines the z-index property of the top-loading bar, controlling its stacking order.
 Default: 2147483647.
+- `boxShadow` (string): Sets the box-shadow property of the top-loading bar.
+Default: "none".

 Project inspired by [nextjs-toploader](https://github.com/TheSGJ/nextjs-toploader) & [nprogress](https://github.com/rstacruz/nprogress)